 Like many things in a world moving too fast to keep track of today, not all shelters shelter.
 Not all survive on DONATIONS instead of tax-payer support and animal sales.
 An animal shelter should be just that – a shelter for ALL animals in need of help from loving, caring people who donate their time, expertise, and money.
 When a shelter becomes a business, it can no longer serve the animals.

-Get related information and dig for gold below.
+use the golden shovel to get more shelter information and dig for gold below.

 TheDogPlace.org for authoritative free DogCare information

 If you breed or show dogs, get your news at TheDogPress.com